Yes, we all know that calcium is important.

 Eat yours direct from a can, served on crackers, enjoyed in a green salad, or even, with pasta or pizza.

 Most people know wakame as the leafy green found in their miso soup and like me, (before this post was written, of course!) would eat it without paying any particular attention to it.
-Sure, it adds flavour but I could probably live without it, right?
+Sure, it adds flavor but I could probably live without it, right?
 Wrong!

-Wakame is a great superfood that needs to be incorporated into your diet, if you’re after non dairy sources of calcium.
+Wakame is a great superfood that needs to be incorporated into your diet, if you’re after non-dairy sources of calcium.
 It boasts over 150 mg of calcium per serving size AND it’s low in calories, minimal in fat and rich in magnesium.
 All of these put together will stave off food cravings, prevent anemia, boost your energy naturally and perhaps most importantly, develop and strengthen your bones.